JacobSz0/TherapyHub/journals/Ana_pedroza.md

 * unit test and deployment.

- Today, we worked on the deployment and updated the wireframe for the webpage that was added to the Readme file.
+ Today, we worked on the deployment and updated the wireframe for the webpage that was added to the README file.
+Additionally, I was finally able to fix a problem I had in the nav.js file with the account_id.
+I had set it up using useState, but it wasn't updating, so every time I wanted to see the therapist profile, I needed to reload the page.
+Now it's fixed; I just needed to return the account_id instead of setting that value in a useState.